Saairam37/MERNprojectECW/README.md

-Note for Guvi project reviewer, to check Admin, email: saairam185@gmail.com and password: Guvi@2025
+Note for Guvi project reviewer:
+  - to check Admin, email: saairam185@gmail.com and password: Guvi@2025.
+  - to check a sample buyer, email: rosk609@gmail.com and password: Guvi@2025.

 🛒 E-Commerce Website